hannupekka/react-pack/README.md

 Application gets random GIF from [Giphy](http://giphy.com/) and shows it to user.

-Such thanks to [@anttti](https://github.com/anttti/) for his [yet-another-redux-example](https://github.com/anttti/yet-another-redux-example) and providing base for this project.

 ### Development server

 Install dependencies and start development server with: